microsoft/wpa/.github/analyst_guide.md

 # Introduction

 Welcome to the Analyst Guide of the **wpa** package.
-The objective of this document is to get you up an running with this library, and introduce you to the main functions that are included.
+This document will guide you through the installation process, explain the package functionality and structure, and get you comfortable with some common functions for analysis.

 ## Before we begin...